SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | AMSU B | Defective |
 | SEM | Working |

+Annotation: On 2023/08/28 the NOAA-15 AVHRR scan mirror friction increased, resulting in a higher scan motor current and corrupted images.
+It is yet unclear if/when it will recover.

 ### NOAA-18 [[Norad 28654](https://celestrak.org/NORAD/elements/gp.php?CATNR=28654)]

 | Frequency  | Status | Downlink type | Location |